 When I originally saw this book, my oldest child found it at the school library and brought it home.
 She loved the illustrations and couldn’t wait for me to read it to her.
 It is bright, colorful, and funny… all characteristics that make little learners love books.
 Snag it here.

 The Best Nest by P.D.
 Eastman

 This book is a classic.
 I remember reading it as a child and my students still enjoy it today.
 I bet if you see the cover, you will recall it as well.
-This book uses many sight word in it and students love to try to read it themselves, even though it is on a second grade reading level.
+This book uses many sight words in it and students love to try to read it themselves, even though it is on a second-grade reading level.
 You can check out this book here.

-Although many of the titles I provided for fictional books may have some tone of non fiction to them, I highly recommend having a few title that are truly non fiction.
+Although many of the titles I provided for fictional books may have some tone of nonfiction to them, I highly recommend having a few titles that are truly nonfiction.